SERJCOM/encryption/README.md

 # encryption
 ECC ENCRYPTION C++  secp256k1 SECP256K1 Elliptic curve cryptography LIBRARY library

-To use my library first of all you need to download this repository with command "git clone --reverse https://github.com/SERJCOM/encryption"
+To use my library first of all you need to download this repository with

+`command git clone --reverse https://github.com/SERJCOM/encryption`

 after that, you can initialize the encryption with the parameters you need.